annyugen/ARchitecture/README.md

 ## Getting Started
 If you are interested in developing *ARchitecture*, I recommend that you already had a basic understanding of Xcode, Swift, and ARKit.
 If not, check 'Built With' section below to learn more.

+## Documentation
+There is a developer documentation and user documentation inside /DOC folder.

 ### Prerequisites
 Software requirement:
 * Xcode (preferably with the latest version)